-- 9. In deciding what, if any, sanction to impose, Panels should apply the principle of proportionality, considering the following questions in order to balance the interests of the public with those of the registrant: - is the sanction an appropriate exercise of the Panel's powers? - is it a suitable means of attaining the degree of public protection identified by the Panel? - does it take account of wider public interest issues, such as maintaining public confidence in the profession? - is it the least restrictive means of attaining that degree of public protection? - is it proportionate in the strict sense, striking a proper balance between the protection of the public and the rights of the registrant?
+- 10. In deciding what, if any, sanction to impose, Panels should apply the principle of proportionality, considering whether the chosen sanction: - is an appropriate exercise of the Panel's powers; - is a suitable means of attaining the degree of public protection identified by the Panel; - takes account of the wider public interest, such as maintaining public confidence in the profession; - is the least restrictive means of attaining that degree of public protection; - is proportionate in the strict sense and strikes a proper balance between the protection of the public and the rights of the registrant.